astropy/specutils/docs/spectrum1d.rst

 ~~~~~~~~~~~~~~~

 The `~specutils.Spectrum1D` class has built-in support for various input and output formats.
-A full list of the supported formats is shown in the table below.
-Note that the JWST readers
+A full list of the supported formats is shown in the table below and
+can be accessed interactively with ``Spectrum1D.read.list_formats()``.
-require the ``stdatamodels`` package to be installed, which is an optional dependency for
+Note that the JWST readers require the ``stdatamodels`` package to be
+installed, which is an optional dependency for ``specutils``.
-``specutils``.

 .. automodule:: specutils.io._list_of_loaders

+Call the help function for a specific loader to access further documentation
+on that format and optional parameters accepted by the ``read`` function,
+e.g. as ``Spectrum1D.read.help('tabular-fits')``.

-| More information on creating custom loaders can be found in the :doc:`custom loading </custom_loading>` page.
+More information on creating custom loaders for formats not covered
+by the above list can be found in the :doc:`custom loading </custom_loading>` page.

 Writing to a File
 -----------------

-Similarly, a `~specutils.Spectrum1D` object can be saved to any of the supported formats using the
+Similarly, a `~specutils.Spectrum1D` object can be saved to any of the
+formats supporting writing (currently only the two generic FITS formats)
-:meth:`specutils.Spectrum1D.write` method.
+by using the :meth:`specutils.Spectrum1D.write` method.

 .. code-block:: python

     >>> spec1d.write("/path/to/output.fits")  # doctest: +SKIP

+Note that the above example, calling ``write()`` without specifying
+any format, will default to the ``wcs1d-fits`` loader if the `~specutils.Spectrum1D`
+has a compatible WCS, and to ``tabular-fits`` otherwise, or if writing
+to another than the primary HDU (``hdu=0``) has been selected.
+For better control of the file type, the ``format`` parameter should be explicitly passed.

 | More information on creating custom writers can be found in :ref:`custom_writer`.